 - 4.2 Given the radical changes in the way in which local government is financed, the Government's commitment to deliver more for less, and the strain on local government finances following the Covid-19 pandemic, there is a potential risk that finances may not be available to support existing staffing levels in the planning policy team or additional resources required to meet peaks in workflow.
-The Council attaches a high degree of importance to ensuring that the best possible Local Plan is delivered to guide planning decision making over the next few years.
 Through prudent financial management, the Council has been able to maintain appropriate staffing levels and secured funds to support the delivery of the new Local Plan.
 The Council has ensured value for money in conjunction with procurement and hence the estimates take into account framework agreements and lessons learnt from prior experience and neighbouring authorities. - 4.3 One of the largest costs of preparing a new Local Plan is preparing the evidence base.
 This is a suite of technical documents and assessments.
 Delays in preparing the Local Plan may result in completed evidence base documents being considered out of date and updates being required.